Classical and quantum dispersion-free coherent propagation by tailoring multi-modal coupling: Abstract

 \section{Abstract}

-We show how by a tailored breaking of the translational symmetry in waveguides and optical fibers one can control chromatic dispersions of the individual modes at any order and thereby overcome the problem of coherent classical and quantum signal transmission at long distances.
-The method is based on previously developed quantum control techniques and provides analytic solution for a general class of models.
-In practice, this requires mode couplers and the possibility of tailoring the dispersion laws around the operating frequency.
-We develop the method for spatial modes of a waveguide and we further apply the technique to design dispersion-less propagation for the polarization modes of a uniaxial material.
+It is shown that tailored breaking of the translational symmetry through weak scattering in waveguides and optical fibers can control chromatic dispersions of the individual modes at any order; thereby, it overcomes the problem of coherent classical and quantum signal transmission at long distances.
+The methodology is based on previously developed quantum control techniques and gives an analytic solution in ideal scattering conditions; it has been also extended to incorporate and correct non-unitary effects in the presence of weak back-scattering.
+In practice, it requires scatterers able to couple different modes and carefully designed dispersion laws giving a null average quadratic dispersion in the spectral vicinity of the operational frequency.

-Transmission of information at long distances via multi-mode optical fibers/waveguides is limited by the necessity to compensate for the spread in package arrival times caused by the discrepancy in the group velocities of different waveguide modes.
-At the same time the dispersion effects need to be compensated for each of the modes.
-Is there a way to overcome these problems and construct a multi-mode waveguide with identical group velocities of different modes and no quadratic dispersion?
-Here we show that by breaking the translation invariance in a specific way one can accomplish such a task.